 2. Avoid consuming raw food

-Raw food — be it meat or vegetables — can bring unwanted bacteria into the body.
+Raw meat or vegetables can bring unwanted bacteria into the body.
 Examples include eggs, which could carry salmonella bacteria or raw meat, which can carry toxoplasmic parasites.

 Harmful bacteria which enter the body can infect a pregnant woman’s intestines.
-In the worst cases, the infection can result in congenital disabilities or miscarriages.
-So if you’re currently pregnant, it’s best to stay away from salad or sushi!
+The infection can result in congenital disabilities or miscarriages in the worst cases.
+So if you’re pregnant, it’s best to avoid salad or sushi!

 3. Avoid excessive caffeine intake during pregnancy

 Excessive intake of caffeine can cause dehydration during pregnancy.
 This may result in malnutrition in babies.
 Besides coffee, caffeine can also be found in tea, soda, chocolate and energy drinks, so it is best to skip these during pregnancy.

 4. Avoid taking medication without a doctor’s prescription